Vikas0894/WebdriverIO_Automation/README.md

 **Tip:** Install `npm install -g appium-doctor` and run it from the command-line which checks if your java jdk and android sdk paths are set correctly or not.

+## How to inspect in to appium inspector
+- Install the APK on your device/emulator: adb install /path/to/your/app.apk --> {
+  "platformName": "Android",
+  "appium:deviceName": "Pixel 7a API 33",
+  "appium:automationName": "UiAutomator2",
+  "appium:app": "C:/Users/baps/Downloads/android.wdio.native.app.v1.0.8.apk"
+}

 ## Installation

 ### Setup Scripts